narcispurghel/spring-discord-clone/README.md

 ### Backend (Spring Boot)

 1. Ensure you are in the `backend` directory.
-2. Run the application using Maven or Gradle:
+2. Run the application using Maven:

     ```bash
     mvn spring-boot:run